Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

+{ See Proposition~\ref{p:1} for the placement of nodes with colors~\cll2 and~\cll3.
+Moreover, if we assume that $\GgG$ has period $[2,-2]$, then we find that up to equivalence, the coloring~$\GgG$ can be obtained by shifting L-diagonals from one of the following two colorings: }

-\begin{claim} One of the following statements is true.\\ {\rm a)} The color $\cll{3}$ of the coloring $\GgG$ corresponds to one color of the coloring $\FfF$.\\ {\rm b)} The color $\cll{3}$ of the coloring $\GgG$ corresponds to two colors of the coloring $\FfF$ and the corresponding nodes are placed periodically with periods $[0,4]$ and $[4,0]$. \end{claim} \begin{prf} Assume the placement of $\cll{3}$-nodes corresponds to case~{\rm\ref{case1}.b}.
+\begin{claim} One of the following assertions is true.\\ {\rm a)} The color $\cll{3}$ of the coloring $\GgG$ corresponds to one color of the coloring $\FfF$.\\ {\rm b)} The color $\cll{3}$ of the coloring $\GgG$ corresponds to two colors of the coloring $\FfF$ and the corresponding nodes are placed periodically with periods $[0,4]$ and $[4,0]$. \end{claim} \begin{proof} 1.
+Assume the placement of $\cll{3}$-nodes corresponds to case~{\rm\ref{case1}.b}.
 Then the coloring $\GgG$ contains (up to reflection) the fragment